-We have nonrecourse mortgage loans for certain communities totaling \$64.5 million (net of debt issuance costs) at both January 31, 2018 and October 31, 2017, respectively, which are secured by the related real property, including any improvements, with an aggregate book value of \$172.7 million and \$157.8 million, respectively.
-The weighted-average interest rate on these obligations was 5.3% at both January 31, 2018 and October 31, 2017 and the mortgage loan payments on each community primarily correspond to home deliveries.
+We have nonrecourse mortgage loans for certain communities totaling \$70.6 million and \$64.5 million (net of debt issuance costs) at April 30, 2018 and October 31, 2017, respectively, which are secured by the related real property, including any improvements, with an aggregate book value of \$179.1 million and \$157.8 million, respectively.
+The weighted-average interest rate on these obligations was 5.5% and 5.3% at April 30, 2018 and October 31, 2017, respectively, and the mortgage loan payments on each community primarily correspond to home deliveries.
 We also had nonrecourse mortgage loans on our corporate headquarters totaling \$13.0 million at October 31, 2017.
 On November 1, 2017, these loans were paid in full in connection with the sale of our corporate headquarters building.